vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

 #.
 In order to paint, a region must be selected and cropped to
 #.
 Problem with virus protection systems.
 We will make a request to Norton to have our software "whitelisted".
 In the meantime the virus protection does not recognize the .exe and puts up the warning.
 See more details `here <https://www.symantec.com/connect/forums/how-avoid-wsreputation1-error>`_
+#.
+A DLL deployment bug has been found in v1.0-beta.0 and has been fixed in v1.0-beta.1.
+We refere the user to this latest version to solve this issue.